Female Great Crested Newt at Lordship Farm pond

 Great Crested Newt eggs on pond plant

-GCN eggs individually wrapped in folded leaf — active breeding confirmed
+GCN eggs are individually wrapped in a folded leaf by their mums

 Validated by Natural England’s